-The gig posters of Austin based artist Todd Slater go beyond simple advertisements for a night of rock and roll.
-The band name is there.
+The gig posters of Texas-based illustrator Todd Slater go beyond simple advertisements for a night of rock and roll.
+The band’s name is there.
 The date and location.
 The facts that make up the event, but Slater bypasses the ordinary and creates an artifact that shines brighter than the memory of guitar and song.

 His understanding of the printmaking process and the lineage of poster artists that came before him light the path, but Slater’s work is full cascade, barrelling through common thought of what a gig poster is and should be.

 Your posters are simply incredible.
 Each one goes above and beyond what a gig poster needs to be – which can be boiled down to creating an interesting image and the details of the ‘who, when, and where’ of the show.
 Something like your Widespread Panic at Red Rocks print is a fine art used as a gig poster.

 Looking at your early work like the Death Cab For Cutie (Ghosts) gig poster from 2005, there’s a very ‘gig poster’ style to it.
 You’ve been at this for so long, can you pinpoint a moment of transition?
 Growth?
 I guess the real question is, when you sit down to work a poster – what is your main goal?